 During the 11 months of migration, there were lots of dependency updates.
 Most of the dependency updates were runtime library dependencies, so most likely affect the APK Size metrics.

 The obvious one.
-Compose is currently in alpha so all of the results are from a snapshot in time whilst it is being developed.
-Once it hits 1.0 stable next year, it will be interesting to re-run these tests and see if there are any differences.
+Compose is currently in beta so all of the results are from a snapshot in time whilst it is being developed.
+Once it hits 1.0 later this year, it will be interesting to re-run these tests and see if there are any differences.